roblaing/swipl-webapp-howto/README.md

 The original Udacity course I'm using as a template devoted a fair amount of time going through check boxes, radio buttons, drop down menus and HTML's many other form elements.
 I personally can't remember all this stuff and just look it up when needed, so again recommend [Mozilla's tutorial](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form) for anyone wanting a refresher.

-It's generally good webform design practice to give users hints what they did wrong and allow them to edit their previous attempt instead of forcing them to start afresh, and to bring up a page saying the system is happy once the form has been filled in correctly.
+It's generally good webform design practice to give users hints what they did wrong and allow them to edit their previous attempt instead of forcing them to start afresh, and redirect to a page saying the system is happy once the form has been filled in correctly.

 I've redone Huffman's example of creating a simple form which asks for a person's birthdate in US-style of month, day and year.
 To avoid a long digression into datetime programming, I've limited the example to some very rudimentary and inflexible checks on the validity of the input.